iancom/Card/README.md

-# GCT
+# Card
-PrintMaker art if twitter an P5.Js
+Card if information an socialmedia links.